We are Charlotte’s longest-running gallery + consulting firm.

 Lauren Harkey, a Charlotte native, earned a B.A. with distinction in Art History and Psychology from the University of North Carolina at Chapel Hill.
-Lauren earned her Masters of Letters in Modern and Contemporary Art with distinction from the University of Glasgow in association with Christie’s Education in London, England, and her thesis was entitled Common Borders: The Contingent Subject in Contemporary Art.
-Lauren graduated cum laude from the University of North Carolina School of Law in 2014 and is licensed to practice law in North Carolina.
-In law school, Lauren won a national writing competition for her art law independent study paper entitled Copyright’s Identity Crisis in the Reflection of Contemporary Art.
-Since returning to Charlotte after her graduate work, Lauren has been actively involved in the arts community.
-Lauren currently serves as a member of the Craft, Design, & Fashion Collections Board and the Advancement Committee of the Mint Museum, as well as a member of Charlotte’s Public Art Commission.
-Additionally, Lauren serves on the Board of Directors for the YWCA of the Central Carolinas, Center City Partners’ South End Board Committee, the Alumni Council of Charlotte Country Day School, and the Goodyear Arts Board.
+Lauren earned her Masters of Letters in Modern and Contemporary Art with distinction from the University of Glasgow in association with Christie’s Education in London, England.
+She graduated cum laude from the University of North Carolina School of Law in 2014 and is licensed to practice law in North Carolina.
+Lauren is actively involved in the local arts community and currently serves as Chair of the Craft, Design, & Fashion Collections Board, and as a member of the Advancement Committee of the Mint Museum and as Vice Chair of the City of Charlotte’s Public Art Commission.
+Lauren also serves as Chair of Center City Partners’ South End Board Committee and is a member of the Board of Directors for the YWCA of the Central Carolinas.

 Collaborating with artists and businesses for more than a decade, Susan brings a passion for the arts and a strong commitment to engaging others in its process to Hodges Taylor.
-She has over twelve years of experience working in the non-profit arts sector, where she connected art and artists with the community through various roles.
+She has spent her career working in the arts sector where she connected art and artists with the community through various roles, most recently as Co-Director of Goodyear Arts.
 As Director of the Innovation Institute and New Initiatives at McColl Center for Art + Innovation, Susan operationalized multiple streams of revenue, developed new lines of business, and worked collaboratively with artists and partners to launch new programs.
 She has managed educational and outreach programs for Waterworks Visual Arts Center, as well as the Art of Recycling program, a joint venture between Mecklenburg County and the Arts & Science Council.
 In 2018, Susan co-founded Riff Ideas, a creativity training program for groups, teams, and organizations interested in leveraging their full creative potential.
 Grounded in arts-based learning, Riff Ideas uses the artist’s creative process as a way to practice and develop creative thinking.
 Susan earned her MBA in Leadership from Queens University of Charlotte in 2017 and her BA in studio art from UNC Charlotte in 2006.